ml5js/Intro-ML-Arts-IMA-F20/06_cnn/README.md

     - [Classifying Drawings with ml5's DoodleNet: output in DOM element](https://editor.p5js.org/ima_ml/sketches/IbXlN6voN) -- *Can you make this one work with webcam input instead of canvas?*
     - [Classifying Drawings with ml5's DoodleNet: output in separate canvas](https://editor.p5js.org/ima_ml/sketches/XIZEoKBTL)

+Complete a blog post with thoughts on the Quick, Draw dataset and your code exercise.
+[Link from the homework wiki](https://github.com/ml5js/Intro-ML-Arts-IMA-F20/wiki/Assignment-6).